makanyane/IWTE/documentation/RR_map_mesh_production.md

 ## Large Maps with a Large Number of Textures
 Very large maps which have hundreds of piece tiles may get the dissappearing frame bug due to too many textures.

-  **combine_piece_textures**
+    <task_id>     combine_piece_textures
-task can be used to join 4 adjoining textures into one - this should be applied to the textures whilst they are in tga format as part of the process IWTE will modify the cas pieces uv mapping and produce the desc_map_tiles.txt file required to assign 4 tiles to the same texture.
+task can be used to join 4 adjoining textures into one - as part of the process IWTE will modify the cas pieces uv mapping and produce the desc_map_tiles.txt file required to assign 4 tiles to the same texture.